-And remember: Anything that you want your dog to be able to do as an adult you need to work on while they are a puppy!
-Whether it’s liking people and kids, going to the vet, fireworks or anything else, work on it in puppyhood while it’s easy and before it becomes a problem!
+Remember: Anything that you want your dog to be able to do as an adult you need to work on while they are a puppy!
+Whether it’s liking people, going to the vet, fireworks or anything else, work on it in puppyhood while it’s easy and before it becomes a problem!

 With a young puppy, it’s imperative you keep the dog on a strict potty break schedule.
 Every hour on the hour, run the puppy outside on leash to your designated potty area and tell him to “go potty.”
 Wait until he does, give him three tasty treats, and then he can go back inside.